Post Processing

 1) Bloom

-Adds a soft glow to bright highlights.
+Adds a soft glow to the brightest parts of the image.
 Great for small “premium” accents.

 Key settings:

-- Luminance Threshold: what counts as “bright enough” to glow
+- Luminance Threshold — what counts as “bright enough” (main control)

-Tip: If the image starts looking foggy, lower Intensity or raise Threshold.
+Tip: If the scene starts looking foggy, raise Threshold first.

 2) Noise